chmcewan/Provisio/README.md

 The lightweight provisioner

 ## Synopsis
-Provisio adds just enough syntactic sugar to Bash scripts to make them more suitable for provisioning servers, virtual machines and containers.
+Provisio adds just enough syntactic sugar to shell scripts to make them more suitable for provisioning servers, virtual machines and containers.
 It does not rely on embedded domain-specific languages, YAML files, runtime environments, daemons or whatever.
 It's just Bash with some tasteful annotations and declarative one-liners.

-Provisio provides the following over and above Bash:
+Provisio provides the following benefits over a pure shell script:

-* One-time execution of blocks of code
+* Idempotency (i.e. one-time execution of blocks of code)
 * Local cacheing of dependencies for off-line or read-only provisioning
-* Fail-fast error handling and transparent log redirection
+* Fail-fast error handling with clean reporting and transparent log redirection
 * A distinction between public and private environmental variables
 * High-level utility functions for common provisioning tasks

-You could do all of this in regular Bash yourself, but it would be ugly and annoying.
+Of course, you could do all of this in your provisioning script, but it would be ugly and annoying.

 ## Quick start

-Provisio is a single file that is easy to import from the host file system or the web, e.g.
+Provisio is a single file that is easy to inject into servers, virtual machines and containers, e.g.

-    $ wget -P /usr/bin/ https://raw.githubusercontent.com/chmcewan/Provisio/master/provisio
+    $ curl -s https://raw.githubusercontent.com/chmcewan/Provisio/master/provisio | sudo sh
-    $ chmod 755 /usr/bin/provisio

 Like Make, Docker and Vagrant, Provisio is invoked in the same directory as a `Provisiofile`.

-    $ provisio up [conf/development.env]
+    $ provisio up

-The arbitrary `.env` file will be sourced such that variables will be available to your provisioning script and child processes.
-See the `env` and `cat` commands below for examples of how Provisio uses environmental variables.

-## Provisiofile

-Unlike Make, Docker and Vagrant, a Provisiofile is essentially a Bash script.
-Annotations organise and control execution and secondary commands provide additional functionality.
-It should all seem pretty obvious after an example:
+Unlike Make, Docker and Vagrant, a `Provisiofile` is just an annotated Bash script.
+Annotations organise and control script execution.
+Provisio commands abstract common congiguration and dependency management tasks.
+The Provisiofile emphasises the declarative semantics of your provisioning steps; retaining the full power of the shell without the boilerplate and line noise.

+## The Provisiofile

+It should all seem pretty obvious after an example.

 ```
 TODO
 ```

-## Annotations
+### Annotations

 Annotations remove fragile boilerplate from the provisioning script.
 They provide clean reporting of how code blocks are being executed with proper error handling and redirection of command output to a persistent log.
 Their syntax is: